mirage/irmin/README.md

 although it is optimized for append-only store.

 Irminsule is written in pure OCaml.
-It can thus be compiled to Javascript -- and run in the browsers; or into a Mirage microkernel -- and run directly on top of Xen.
+It can thus be compiled to Javascript -- and run in the browsers; or into a Mirage unikernel -- and run directly on top of Xen.

 [![Build Status](https://travis-ci.org/samoht/irminsule.png?branch=master)](https://travis-ci.org/samoht/irminsule)